nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 |

 ## Features <br>
 The following are features of the `MindMyMoney` application.
-Please ensure that the format of commands given is accurate<br>
+Please ensure that the format of commands given is accurate Words in `[SQUARE_BRACKETS]` are the parameters.<br>

 ### Display list of currently available commands:`help` <br>
-Prints a list of currently available commands for users to track their expenditures<br> Format:`help` <br>
+Prints a list of currently available commands<br> Format:`help` <br>
 ![help screenshot](./images/help.PNG)<br>